-Faculty for all Dual Credit courses are considered NMJC employees and must be approved by New Mexico Junior College prior to teaching a Dual Credit course.
 Faculty teaching general education courses, or other non-occupational courses hold a master's degree or higher in the discipline subfield.
 If a faculty member holds a master's degree or higher in a discipline or subfield other than that in which he or she is teaching, that faculty member should have completed a minimum of 18 graduate credit hours in the discipline or subfield in which they teach.

 Faculty teaching career-technical education courses must possess a minimum of an Associate Degree or are employed based on equivalent experience as defined by NMJC.
 In cases where experience is used as a credentialing factor, a minimum threshold of experience is determined using a standardized evaluation process.
-Please see Appendix: Dual Credit Faculty Pay Rate for more information about how instructional staff at the high school Dual Credit sites are compensated.